visgl/deck.gl/dev-docs/RFCs/v7.x-binary/data-polling-rfc.md

 ## Background

-Implementing polling in a deck.gl application can require quite a bit of logic.
-As usual this has two down-sides:
+Implementing polling in a deck.gl application can require quite a bit of logic (see code example below):
-- Makes a rather
+- Makes implementing real-time applications harder and less obvious than it needs to be for users
+- Makes real-time usage almost impossible in declarative APIs like `@deck.gl/json`.

+Being able to talk about "real time" support in our documentation could also be powerful, and we could implement additional features that support this use case (see extensions below).

 ### Example of Current API